 To read his book Roadshow, their official Twitter (Praetorianx1), and Neil's various news updates on his website, one would think Neil and his bodyguard/motorcycle riding buddy, Michael, were extremely argumentative same-sex partners.
 They're not, but tell me you wouldn't assume two guys clad in black leather arriving as a pair calling each other "honey" (or "slut," alternately) were a couple.

 Magnum Opus: Many consider Moving Pictures or 2112 to be this.
-Hemispheres, Permanent Waves, Power Windows, and Clockwork Angels are also strong contenders for the title.
+Hemispheres, Permanent Waves, Signals, Power Windows, Counterparts, and Clockwork Angels are also strong contenders for the title.
 Leads to a bit of Magnum Opus Dissonance as Neil thinks that Clockwork Angels is their best record yet.

 Nightmare Fuel: "Red Sector A".
 It is about someone trying to survive during the Holocaust.
 It was inspired when Geddy told the stories his own mother had told him about her time spent in concentration camps.
 Both of Lee's parents were Holocaust survivors from Poland.

 Older Than They Think: A Progressive RockTrio band fronted by a long haired bassist with glasses that sings in a high falsetto that sounds feminine that writes long songs about weird stories?
 Obviously, you're talking about Budgie.
 Note They formed around the same time, but Budgie released three albums before Rush did.